thomassuedbroecker/cloud-native-starter/workshop/03-rest-api.md

 ![rest-api-sequencediagram](images/rest-api-sequencediagram.png)

-In the simplified class diagram below you can see the major high level relations of the classes to implement the access to the **‘Authors’** REST Client.
-This makes it easier to convert between the **JSON data** and **Java objects** in both directions.
+In the simplified class diagram below you can see the major high level relations of the classes to implement the access to the **‘Authors’** REST Client to consunm JSON data.
+These classes make that easier to convert between the **JSON data** and **Java objects** in both directions for the developer.

 ![rest-api-classdiagram](images/rest-api-classdiagram.png)